-Name Qualifications Background / Experience Raymond BOptom Opened his practice at Ramsgate Beach in 1980.
-He is an emeritus member of the Fortescue (Hons), FCCLSA Australian Optometric Panel.
+Name Qualifications Background / Experience Raymond Fortescue BOptom (Hons), FCCLSA Opened his practice at Ramsgate Beach in 1980.
+He is an emeritus member of the Australian Optometric Panel.
 Peter Rose BOptom, FAICD Opened his practices at Nowra in 1982, Ulladulla 2003 and Kiama 2004.
-He is an emeritus member of the Australian Optometric Panel and a director of the Australian School of Occupational Science Wollongong University, NSW.
+He is an emeritus member of the Australian Optometric Panel.
 Rod Young Dip.
 Eng.
 Founder and Managing Director of DC Strategy, is recognised as one of the world's leading franchise and channel strategy experts.
 Michael Jenkins BComm, LLB(Hons), MComm, CA Experience includes retail, manufacturing and services sectors.